RWTH-EBC/districtgenerator/README-CWU-TJA.md

 # Balance_gridflows

 For the individual optimisation of the central devices for each district, you can take into account that grid flow are balanced on a local level.
 Use the script balance_gridflows.py to do so.
 The inputs required are the CSV-outputs of run_optim_connect: district_demand_power_timeseries.csv and district_network_results.py.
 Further inputs are set in the main-function of this script.

+# Generate demands

+This code uses an old version of Teaser.
+To generate demands for districts with Non-residential buildings use the script examples/e6_individual_district.py in the branch MA_cwu_tja_nrb.
+You might need to change the file-path to use it.